medavox/distribackup/docs/lifecycles and uses cases.md

 3. Sockets etc are closed
 4. Peers set their record for this Peer as 'offline'

+##Subscriber is in the Middle of Downloading a FileID, When a New Version is Announced

 ##Publisher Leaves Network Gracefully

 the publisher may intend for the files to remain static, so a new publisher won't be elected unless (good_reason).